Leeds City Academy COVID FAQ

 Wearing of Face Coverings

-You can learn more about this decision in our letter sent on Friday 14 May.
+You can learn more about this decision in our letter shared on Wednesday 1st September.

 What are the main symptoms of COVID 19?